SEKOIA-IO/documentation/docs/operation_center/events.md

 ### Date:

-It is possible to select the period of time to be taken in consideration for the search by using:
+It is possible to select the period of time to be taken in consideration while using a filter:

 - Presets: Recommended predefined dates.
 - Dates relatives: Earliest and latest moments to select.
 - Date ranges: Gap between 2 dates.

+Click on the blue lense to start a full search job.

 ### Search history: